ztzeng/data-science-interview-questions-and-answers/README.md

 * Soft assigns a point to clusters (so it give a probability of any point belonging to any centroid).
 * It doesn't depend on the L2 norm, but is based on the Expectation, i.e., the probability of the point belonging to a particular cluster.
 This makes K-means biased towards spherical clusters.

-## 23. Describe how Gradient Boosting works.
+## 23. Describe how Gradient Boosting works

-The idea of boosting came out of the idea of whether a weak learner can be modified to become better.
+The idea of boosting came out of the idea of combine weak learner (like decision dumps).

-Gradient boosting relies on regression trees (even when solving a classification problem) which minimize **MSE**.
-Selecting a prediction for a leaf region is simple: to minimize MSE we should select an average target value over samples in the leaf.
-The tree is built greedily starting from the root: for each leaf a split is selected to minimize MSE for this step.

 To begin with, gradient boosting is an ensembling technique, which means that prediction is done by an ensemble of simpler estimators.
 While this theoretical framework makes it possible to create an ensemble of various estimators, in practice we almost always use GBDT — gradient boosting over decision trees.